jakartaee/specifications/annotations/1.3/_index.md

 ## Release Review

-The Release Review Specification Committee Ballot concluded successfully on 2019-08-28 with the following results.
+The Specification Committee Ballot concluded successfully on 2019-08-28 with the following results.

 |                       |  Yes    | No      | Abstain  |
 |-----------------------|---------|---------|----------|